 The GED counts four separate modules in Math, Science, Language Arts, and Social Studies that must be completed in maximally two years.

-The HiSET and TASC exams have individual writing and reading subtests, so five in total that can’t be taken separately.
+The HiSET and TASC exams have individual writing and reading subtests, so five in total that can be taken separately as well.

 Tyler GED prep classes

 1408 N Haynie, Tyler, TX 75702, Phone: 903 – 533 – 0330

 1530 S Southwest Loop 323, Tyler, TX 75711, Phone: 903 – 533 – 0330